jorisv/kimsufi-availability/README.md

 ## Kimsufi availability

 Kimsufi servers are very interesting but extremely difficult to obtain.
-This script parses the OVH API and sends you a mail when a server is available.
+This script parses the OVH API and sends you a mail or a SMS when a server is available.

 ## Usage